Operation Blessing is Sending Relief to Those Suffering From COVID-19

 Today, our world faces a deadly new crisis.
 However in the time of coronavirus, Operation Blessing stands ready to respond.
 The novel coronavirus, also known as COVID-19, has become a pandemic.
 It’s affecting those in the U.S. and around the globe.

-Huge death tolls are rolling in, especially from hard-hit areas like Italy and New York.
+Huge death tolls have rolled in, especially from hard-hit areas like Italy and New York, and now spreading.

-In response, governments are trying to “flatten the curve” with strong recommendations on social distancing, quarantines, school closures, and limitations on many industries.
-Frontline medical workers are struggling to fight the virus and save lives, too often without proper protective gear.
+In response, governments have tried to “flatten the curve” with strong recommendations on social distancing, quarantines, school closures, and limitations on many industries.
+Frontline medical workers have struggled to fight the virus and save lives, sometimes without proper protective gear.

 And the coronavirus pandemic has brought more than just illness to our world.
 It’s caused panic, heartache, and financial crisis as well.
 The virus has greatly affected the economy, and many families now face financial hardships.
 For example, people have lost their sources of income.
-In addition vulnerable children no longer able to attend school, face long days without free school breakfasts and lunches.
+Food has gotten more expensive and become harder to access.
+In addition vulnerable children no longer able to attend school, have faced long days without free school breakfasts and lunches.

 Hope in Troubled Times